Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Invite a local historian to give context at select stops.
+• Invite a local historian to provide context at select stops.

-Finish at a historic tavern or café for a celebratory meal.
+• Finish at a historic tavern or café.

-Add bonus points for creative group photos mimicking old-time attire or poses.
+• Award bonus points for creative group photos in period-appropriate poses.

 13. Artistic Expression Hunt

-In this hunt, the city becomes a canvas.
-Teams explore street art, galleries, or public installations, collecting clues and creating their own small pieces of art along the way.
-Each checkpoint inspires creativity, whether it’s painting a tile for a group mosaic or writing a haiku inspired by a mural.
-The resulting artwork can later be displayed in the office as a vibrant reminder of the day.
+The city becomes a canvas.
+Teams explore street art, galleries, or public installations while creating their own small pieces along the way.
+At each checkpoint, they contribute to a group mosaic or write inspired haiku.
+The resulting artwork can later be displayed in your office as a reminder of the day.

 Time required: 2.5–3.5 hours